heyman/beacon-wordpress/readme.txt

 Tested up to: 2.9.2
 Stable tag: trunk

-Provides real-time notifications of comments through the real-time cloud service Beacon (http://beacon-api.com/).
+Provides real-time notifications of comments through the real-time cloud service Beacon (http://beaconpush.com/).

 == Description ==

-Provides real-time notifications of comments through the real-time cloud service Beacon (http://beacon-api.com/).
+Provides real-time notifications of comments through the real-time cloud service Beacon (http://beaconpush.com/).
 Visitors will get real-time notifications when comments are posted to blog posts that they are reading.

-* Requires PHP's 'http' module.

 == Installation ==